Verified Directory · Sacramento

 3. Workers’ compensation insurance — The contractor carries workers’ comp coverage or has filed a legal exemption (sole proprietors with no employees may file an exemption under California law).

-4. Complaint history — We review the contractor’s CSLB complaint and disciplinary record.
+4. Complaint history — The contractor’s CSLB complaint and disciplinary record is reviewed before listing.
 Contractors with unresolved complaints are not listed.

 License data is refreshed daily.
 If a builder’s license status changes, their listing is updated or removed automatically.
 You can verify any contractor’s license independently at cslb.ca.gov.
 For a step-by-step guide on what to check before hiring, see how to find ADU builders near you.